ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'audience', with an identifier of a KDC.

-* 'req_cnf', as defined in Section 3.1 of {{I-D.ietf-ace-oauth-params}}, optionally containing the public key or a reference to the public key of the Client, if it wishes to communicate that to the AS.

 <!--
 Peter 30-07: Question: is this a certificate identifier, or the public key extracted from the certificate, or a hash?????

 Marco: It is just as per ACE.
 See Sections 3.2 and 3.4 of draft-ietf-ace-cwt-proof-of-possession-03 -->

-Other additional parameters as defined in {{I-D.ietf-ace-oauth-authz}}, can be included if necessary.
+As defined in {{I-D.ietf-ace-oauth-authz}}, other additional parameters can be included if necessary.

 <!--
 Marco 27-02: “scope” should include a list of identifiers.
 One can ask authorization for joining multiple groups in a single Authorization Request, so getting a single Access Token.